Invasion (2021 TV series): Development

-Apple gave an order for ten episodes in January 2019 with Simon Kinberg and David Weil creating, writing, and executive producing the series, with Audrey Chon also executive producing.
-Deadline reported that Chad Feehan was briefly brought in as a showrunner "out of necessity", but soon departed the series in September 2019.
-When filming was announced to resume, Jakob Verbruggen was said to be director and executive producer of the series with Amy Kaufman, Andrew Baldwin, and Elisa Ellis also executive producing; however, further reporting stated that Amanda Marsalis had also directed some episodes of the series.
-Invasion is reported to have a $200 million budget.
+Apple gave an order for ten episodes in January 2019 with Simon Kinberg and David Weil creating and writing, as well as executive-producing with Audrey Chon.
+Deadline reported that Chad Feehan was briefly brought in as a showrunner "out of necessity" but soon departed the series in September 2019.
+When the resumption of filming was announced, Jakob Verbruggen was listed as director and executive producer with Amy Kaufman, Andrew Baldwin and Elisa Ellis also executive producers; however, it was subsequently reported that Amanda Marsalis had also directed some episodes.
+The first season was reported to have a $200 million budget.
 On December 8, 2021, Apple renewed the series for a second season.
+The show was renewed for a third season on February 13, 2024.

 Casting

 Deadline revealed in August 2020 that Neill, Anderson, Farahani, Nassar, and Kutsuna were all to be part of the cast.

 Filming

-Filming was originally planned to commence in mid-2019 with Kinberg directing but was delayed due to his work on the feature film The 355.
-According to a report by Deadline, Invasion planned to film in New York, Manchester, Morocco, and Japan.
+Filming was originally planned to start in mid-2019, with Kinberg directing, but was delayed due to his work on the feature film The 355.
+According to a report by Deadline, Invasion planned to film in New York, Manchester, Morocco and Japan.
 "Portions of the series had been shot in New York and Morocco, and producers were prepping for the UK shoot when the coronavirus-related industry shutdown started in mid-March."
-In February 2021, filming occurred in Greenwich, one of the last filming locations for the series.
-Filming for the first season concluded on March 15.
+In February 2021, filming occurred in Greenwich, one of the series' last filming locations.
+Filming for the first season concluded on March 15, 2021.